LavenderTheGreat/bunnysuit/addresslist.md

 This currently uses data collected by Glimmer and posted in https://github.com/phase/sbhs/issues/7#issuecomment-402008379 , it ignores most completely unknown entries.
 There's some extra data which will be added soon tm.

 > /!\ Warning!
 This uses potentially experimental techniques to find all non-sonic offsets, so they may be inaccurate!
+This also isn't entirely complete between characters, so yknow!

 ## Sonic